karim-agha/anoma-alpha/README.md

 This crate implements the Standard Predicates Library; a set of reusable foundational predicates that are shipped with the chain and defined in genesis.
 More details are [here](stdpred/README.md).

+### Anoma Virtual Machine

+This crate implements the virtual machine; responsible for executing WASM compiled predicates.
+More details are [here](vm/README.md).

 ## Programming model

 For an overview of Anoma intent-centric model consult the [whitepaper](https://github.com/anoma/whitepaper/blob/main/whitepaper.pdf).
 Take a look also at the SDK and the Standard Predicate Library.
 Examples can be found in the [sdk examples](sdk/predicates/examples/) directory and in [VM tests](vm/tests/).